 SUMAR's priority initiatives for FY19 included continued focus on minimizing the annual rate of increase of Princeton’s healthcare costs without shifting the burden to employees; increasing the frequency with which University units’ purchases and services are competitively bid, diverse supplier participation in bids, annual expenditures with diverse suppliers, and the number of certified diverse suppliers available in the supplier portfolio; and surfacing ideas for innovative and impactful initiatives that could lead to cost savings, administrative efficiencies, strengthened operations, or enhanced management practices.

 Energy and Utility Savings

-Efforts continued toward the long-term goal of decreasing the University’s utility budget by lowering consumption by approximately one-third of a 2008 baseline.
+Efforts continue toward the long-term goal of decreasing the University’s utility budget by implementing Energy Conservation Measures (ECMs) throughout campus.
 An additional goal was the reduction of heating and cooling consumption on campus to meet Sustainability Plan objectives.
-Examples of progress toward the goal included:
+Examples of progress toward the goal include:

 - Integrated Occupancy Sensors for lighting into HVAC control in East Pyne/Chancellor Green, Schultz and other locations on campus.
 These sensors reduce air conditioning to offices unoccupied during the summer months

 - Automated HVAC control systems optimization software installed in a total of 68 buildings.
 This software monitors system problems for necessary repairs

-- Upgraded controls and lighting in Carl Icahn Labs, Lewis Thomas, and Bowen
+- Upgraded controls and lighting in Carl Icahn Labs, Lewis Thomas Lab, and Bowen Hall

 - Projects completed in the central plant included the installation of new burner controls, a heat exchanger to use wintertime air to cool water, new controls on the large natural gas compressor, and the remaining plant energy conservation projects.